magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 - **Group Name Filter**

-Allows to filter entity groups based on their type and the **starts with** expression over their name.
-For example, this entity filter selects all devices whose name starts with **CAT**:
+Allows to filter entity groups based on their type and the **starts with** expression on their name.
+For example, this entity filter selects all devices with names starting with **CAT**:
 ```javascript
 {
     type: "entityGroupName",